Creating Cut-and-Fold or Pop-Up Patterns with TypeScript

 }

 Now let's implement a buildWindows function.
-The first part is fiddly but standard.
-We iterate over from the start and end positions, creating n windows as we go, carefully adding in frames (and getting the fence-post counting right(!)).
+The first part is fiddly but standard: We iterate from the start and end positions, creating n windows as we go, carefully adding frames (and getting the fencepost counting right!).

 function buildWindows(